Patriotic Kenny

 US Navy Veteran Kenny Jary—or “Patriotic Kenny” as he’s come to be known in his community—knows what it’s like to rely on a mobility scooter for even the most simple of freedoms.
-So when his scooter broke down, his friend Amanda Kline started a GoFundMe to help raise funds for a new one.
-Kenny’s community showed up in a big way, and when they raised far more than they ever expected, Kenny decided he wanted to pay it forward.
+So when his beloved scooter broke one day, his friend Amanda Kline began a GoFundMe fundraiser to raise money for a new one.
+Kenny’s network really came through for him, and when they raised much more than they had ever anticipated, Kenny decided to pay it forward.
 With Amanda’s help, Kenny set out to use his sizable TikTok following to help other veterans—and they were blown away by what happened next.

 80-year-old Navy veteran Kenny Jary has been a local celebrity in Mahtomedi, Minnesota, for some time.
-He can often be seen riding around town on his star-spangled-banner-themed mobility scooter, making conversation with people and exchanging stories for quality time, smiles, and laughs with friends and strangers alike.
-To Kenny, having a scooter that can take him around town means freedom, just like living in America means freedom to him.
+He can often be seen riding around town on his star-spangled-banner-themed mobility scooter, chatting it up and swapping tales for quality time, smiles, and joy with friends and strangers alike.
+For Kenny, having a scooter to drive around in town is freedom, just as living in America is freedom to him.

 “I can walk a little bit, but my health limits how far I can go.
 Having a scooter means I can meet more people, make them smile, and just talk to them.”

-One day, a fellow Mahtomedi resident named Amanda Kline was chatting with a friend who owns a local coffee shop.
-She told Amanda about Kenny—one of her regular customers—and that they would hit it off if they ever met.
-As chance would have it, they happened to cross paths the very next day.
-They talked for hours during that first encounter and struck up a fast friendship.
+One day, a fellow Mahtomedi resident, Amanda Kline, was talking with a friend who owns a local coffee shop.
+She told Amanda about Kenny, one of her regulars, and said they would hit it off if they ever met.
+And fate would have it that they met just the next day.
+They chatted for hours that day and immediately became friends.
 After a while, Amanda thought of an idea: to make a TikTok for Kenny to share his joyful personality with the world.

 About a month after Amanda started the TikTok account, Kenny’s scooter broke down and couldn’t be repaired.
 Kenny was devastated.
 So, Amanda decided to share the news on his TikTok account.